corda/corda/docs/source/corda-network/index.md

 Notary Service
 --------------
-Corda design separates correctness consensus from uniqueness consensus, and the latter is provided by one or more Notary Services.
+The Corda design separates correctness consensus from uniqueness consensus, and the latter is provided by one or more Notary Services.
 The Notary will digitally sign a transaction presented to it, provided no transaction referring to any of the same inputs has been previously signed by the Notary, and the transaction timestamp is within bounds.